NicholasRabbit/Operating-Systems/6.S081/Notes of Operating Systems.md

   pipe(fds);

   pid = fork();

+  if (pid == 0) {
-  // "pid==0" indicates that it is a child process. if (pid == 0) {
+    // "pid==0" indicates that it is a child process.
-    write(fds[1], "this is pipe2\n", 14); // There are 14 characters in total.
+    // A child process is now writing "this is pipe2\n" into the write end of a pipe. write(fds[1], "this is pipe2\n", 14); // There are 14 characters in total.
   } else {
     // Here is a parent process.
     // 1.
-Read from a pipe, namely from fds[0]; store the data into "buf". n = read(fds[0], buf, sizeof(buf));
+Read from the pipe, namely from fds[0]; store the data into "buf". n = read(fds[0], buf, sizeof(buf));
     // 2.
 Then, write the data in "buf" to the file descriptor of parent process itself. write(1, buf, n);